import-tiago/BambuLab-A1/README.md

 ![](assets/upgrades/1.jpg)

 ### :small_blue_diamond: Allen Key Handle
-Custom 3D-printed handle designed to improve the ergonomics and grip of the Bambu Lab A Series Allen keys.
+Custom 3D-printed handle designed to improve the ergonomics and grip of the BambuLab A Series Allen keys.
 The design is **print-in-place** for immediate use.
 * **Model Link:** [Bambulab A Series Allen key (MakerWorld)](https://makerworld.com/en/models/1084171-bambulab-a-series-allen-key-print-in-place#profileId-1076617)

 ![](assets/upgrades/2.jpg)